zappascout/devil_notes-sources/docs/notes_audio_devil.md

 (c) "variables" to which "values" could be assigned (e.g., x = dogs named "Kevin")

 ###Fig. 111
-circuit diagram for an AND gate<br>
+circuit diagram for an AND gate
 <br>
 ![an AND gate circuit](assets/images/ANDgate_circuit_grove.jpg){ width="600" }

 ###Fig.1000
 An AND gate truth table.
-Only if both inputs are positive/true - also understood as a 1 in computing - is a positive/true output produced.<br>
+Only if both inputs are positive/true - also understood as a 1 in computing - is a positive/true output produced.
 <br>
 ![an AND gate truth table](assets/images/AND_table_grove.jpg){ width="600" }

 ###Fig. 1001
-circuit diagram for an OR gate<br>
+circuit diagram for an OR gate
 <br>
 ![an OR gate circuit](assets/images/ORgate_circuit_grove.jpg){ width="600"}

 ###Fig. 1011
 An OR gate truth table.
 If *either* input is positive/true then the output will be positive/true.
-Only if *both* are negative/false - equating to a zero in computing - will a false/negative output be produced.<br>
+Only if *both* are negative/false - equating to a zero in computing - will a false/negative output be produced.
 <br>
 ![an OR gate truth table](assets/images/ORtable.jpeg){ width="450" }